MicrosoftDocs/azure-stack-docs/azure-stack/hci/concepts/firewall-requirements.md

 - The first URL under each tab is used for Active Directory Authority.
 This is used for authentication, token fetch, and validation.
 Its service tag is AzureActiveDirectory.
 - The second URL under each tab is used for Graph.
 This is used for authentication, token fetch, and validation.
 Its service tag is AzureActiveDirectory.
-- The third URL is used for Resource Manager during initial bootstrapping of the cluster to Azure for registration purposes and to unregister the cluster.
+- The third URL under each tab is used for Resource Manager.
+This is used during initial bootstrapping of the cluster to Azure for registration purposes and to unregister the cluster.
 Its service tag is AzureResourceManager.
-- The last URL is for Dataplane, which pushes up diagnostics data.
+- The last URL under each tab is used for Dataplane.
+This is used to push up diagnostics data.
 It is used in the Azure portal pipeline, and pushes billing data.

 #### [Azure Public Cloud](#tab/public-cloud)